 Vegetable tanned leather is a much more environmentally friendly option than conventional leather but it is also more expensive and does still have a significant environmental impact caused by the rearing of livestock.

-Vegans, vegetarians and those concerned with animal rights usually do not wear leather shoes because they believe that it is cruel to wear animal skins.
 Over the years there have been a variety of alternatives to leather shoes produced for the vegetarian and vegan market including vegan microfiber which is similar to suede in appearance and pleather, Naugahyde, Durabuck, NuSuede, Hydrolite, all of which are synthetic.

 The problem with these synthetic alternatives is that their manufacture is energy intensive and they do not easily biodegrade, so they are problematic to dispose of once their useful life is over.